ShardedFilms/Binary0011Java/README.md

 # Binary 0011

-an example of a simple java mod for mindustry v7, "java port" and rework of my mod "binary0011"
+an example of a simple java mod for mindustry v7.

 ## Building for Desktop Testing